 - 1. In the main page, tap the lock symbol (upper right corner). - 2.
 In the settings page "HMI Lock" you are then asked to chose between a complete HMI ("Lock all") lock or one where the On/Off button is still usable ("ON/OFF possible"), or chose to activate the additional PIN ("Enable PIN").
-The device would later request to enter this PIN every time you want to unlock the HMI, until the PIN is deactivated again. - 3.
+The device would later request to enter this PIN every time you want to unlock the HMI, until the PIN is deactivated again. - The status "Locked" as shown in the figure to the upper right.
 Activate the lock with